Write your book in Reedsy Studio. Try the beloved writing app for free today.

 The trick to effective direct characterization is to reserve it for key details you want to establish upfront.

-In the example of blending indirect and direct character description above, Morrison starts with direct, broad detail.
+In the example of blending indirect and direct character description from Beloved, Morrison starts with direct, broad detail.
 A sense of spite that drives boys in the family from a home filled with the ghosts of a corrosive, violent history.

-The boys Howard and Buglar fleeing from mirrors that seem to shatter by themselves or tiny hand prints appearing in a cake, for example.
+Take the boys, Howard and Buglar, fleeing from mirrors that seem to shatter by themselves or tiny hand prints appearing in a cake, for example.
 These specific images and incidents support the suggestion that the home at 124 is haunted by a 'spiteful' (or rather, determined-to-be-known) presence.

 Maybe your character gives up a seat on public transport for an elderly person.
-Maybe they help a neighbor get a pet that has run out of an open gate into a busy road to safety.
+Maybe they help a neighbor rescue a pet that has run into a busy road.
+Or maybe they shovel their neighbor’s driveway when it snows without even being asked.

-This in turn enables your reader to make educated, qualified guesses about how your characters' might react in situations whose outcome is not yet known.
-Through this, one 'gets to know' characters as though they were real people.
+Indirect characterization like this is useful because it shows your reader the type of actions your character is likely to take.
+In turn, this enables your reader to make educated, qualified guesses about how your characters might react in situations whose outcome is not yet known.
+Through this, one 'gets to know' characters as though they were real people — not to mention keeps readers on the hook to see if their predictions will be right.

 Direct vs indirect characterization infographic

-Action and reaction provide useful ways to tell your reader who your characters are indirectly.
+Action and reaction also provide useful ways to tell your reader who your characters are indirectly.

-For example, Sarah has a vase that belonged to her grandmother that she cherishes, and her hyperactive son knocks it over and breaks it.
+For example, let’s say a character has a vase that belonged to her grandmother — a family heirloom she cherishes — and her hyperactive son knocks it over and breaks it.
 Does she scold him to be careful?
 Lash out?
 Show a mix of anger and understanding?

 So things were ticking along quite nicely.
 In fact, I'd say that good stuff had been happening pretty solidly for about six months.